• Skip to primary navigation

 This is already gluten-free, dairy-free, and soy-free.

 If you want it to be vegetarian, omit the bacon.
-Sauté the potatoes & onions in 1 tablespoon of olive oil, avocado oil, or butter (this will make it no longer dairy-free).
+Sauté the potatoes and onions in 1 tablespoon of olive oil, avocado oil, or butter (this will make it no longer dairy-free).

 Alternative Prep & Cooking

-You can poach the eggs or scramble them in you prefer that to fried eggs.
+You can poach the eggs or scramble them if you prefer poached eggs or scrambled eggs over fried eggs.

 Make Ahead Ideas